Short Bridge - South Santiam River

 What makes Short Bridge stand out is its wooden shingle roof, a feature that only a handful of Oregon's covered bridges still have.
 Most covered bridges today use metal roofing, so this original material gives Short Bridge an especially authentic, historic feel.

-The bridge remains open to both pedestrians and vehicles, letting you experience the rumble of wooden planks beneath your tires just as travelers did decades ago.
+The bridge remains open to both pedestrians and vehicles, allowing visitors to experience the rumble of wooden planks beneath their tires much as travelers did decades ago.

 Short Bridge